andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/form-methods.md

 Every instance of the instance of the ChangesetWebform component is underpinned by an instance of the `changesetWebform` class instance.
 It has several methods and properties which apply to the form as a whole, outlined below.

-Note that the `changesetWebform` instance is included as an argument in all action callbacks.
+Note that the `changesetWebform` class instance is included as an argument in all action callbacks.
 See [Action handling](docs/action-handling).

 ## Methods